ferdithedev/OverBlock/README.md

 ## Gameplay

-For a description of the gameplay see https://ferdithedev.github.io/OverBlock/gameplay.html!
+For a description of the gameplay take a look at the [website](https://ferdithedev.github.io/OverBlock/gameplay.html)!

 ## How to use